MeanderingProgrammer/render-markdown.nvim/README.md

     end,
     -- Additional events that will trigger this plugin's render loop. change_events = {},
+    -- Whether the treesitter highlighter should be restarted after this plugin attaches to its -- first buffer for the first time.
+May be necessary if this plugin is lazy loaded to clear -- highlights that have been dynamically disabled. restart_highlighter = false,
     injections = {
         -- Out of the box language injections for known filetypes that allow markdown to be interpreted -- in specified locations, see :h treesitter-language-injections.